Concern at 'dirty' Aberdeen Maternity Hospital leads to changes

 The chief inspector issued seven requirements that must be met.

 NHS Grampian said all the issues highlighted had been urgently tackled.

 It said plans needed to be drawn up for a replacement facility.

 The cleanliness watchdog HEI had visited in August this year and scheduled a follow-up inspection due to concerns.

 HEI chief Inspector Susan Brimelow said: "I am very disappointed at the findings from our inspection to Aberdeen Maternity Hospital and because of the serious nature of the findings, I escalated my concerns to the Scottish government.

 "Inspectors visited Aberdeen Maternity Hospital on three separate occasions, and on all inspections the cleanliness of patient equipment and the environment were not satisfactory.

-"Every patient coming into hospital should expect their local hospital to be clean and safe."'Learn from this'
+"Every patient coming into hospital should expect their local hospital to be clean and safe."

 NHS Grampian said all of the issues raised in the report had been tackled as a "matter of urgency", and all the requirements and recommendations were being addressed.